zhuchichi56/zhuchichi56/README.md

 🌱 I'm currently a junior student studying at SUSTech (Shenzhen).
 I will be going to Tokyo U for summer research.

-🔭 Interested in Machine Learning, Deep learning and Game Theory, want to explore more!
+🔭 Interested in Janpanese, Machine Learning, Deep learning and Game Theory, want to explore more!

 🔭 currently working on updating the resource I have learned and implemented in class.